FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. Plan
+_Setting:_ In a person's home near a window.
+The person has some control over the home's temperature and lighting.

+_Players:_ The inexperienced, but aesthetically-minded, plant owner and the plant.

+_Activity:_ The plant owner is trying to detect the plant's needs and take care of it.
+The owner is also trying to make their apartment look stylish.
+The plant is growing, photosynthesizing, and doing other plant things.

+_Goals:_ The goal of the plant owner is to take care of the plant so it looks healthy and adds decoration to their room.
+The goal of the plant is to stay alive.

+Sketch a storyboard of the interactions you are planning.
+It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.

+**NEW STORYBOARD HERE**

+## Part B. Act out the Interaction

+Try physically acting out the interaction you planned.
+For now, you can just pretend the device is doing the things you’ve scripted for it.

+\*\***When watering, I had to make sure to be standing such that the light was visible to avoid over-watering.
+While acting out I, of course, knew that the light was on and attended to the plant accordingly.
+However, the device may need a way of drawing the user's attention if they are not thinking about the plant.**\*\*

+## Part C. Prototype the device
+I did not change much but I continued to use Tinkerbelle.
+No issues.

+## Part D. Wizard the device
+See above for my recording for the previous part of the Lab.

+## Part E. Costume the device

+Much of my feedback came from aesthetic concerns.
+Although I used the original design for my storyboard, here are some potential new designs:

+**NEW DESIGNS HERE**

+## Part F. Record

+**Much of my original design's functionality has not changed so I've used this recording just to show some function changes.**
+**ADD VIDEO**